abaynew-guadie/alx-low_level_programming/0x0C-more_malloc_free/README.md

-a function that allocates memory for an array, using malloc
+ a function that concatenates two strings.